Einar Sverdrup: Personal life and career

-He was born in Solund as the son of Edvard Sverdrup and his wife Agnes, née Vollan.
+He was born in Sulen Municipality as the son of Edvard Sverdrup and his wife Agnes, née Vollan.
 His father was stationed in Solund as a vicar.
 Einar Sverdrup was the grandson of vicar and politician Harald Ulrik Sverdrup, a grandnephew of Johan Sverdrup, a nephew of politician Jakob Sverdrup and theologian Georg Sverdrup, a half-brother of oceanographer Harald Ulrik Sverdrup, Jr., and a brother of engineer and military officer Leif Sverdrup and women's rights activist Mimi Sverdrup Lunden.
 On the maternal side he was a grandson of Ole Vollan, and a first cousin of Harald and Nordahl Grieg.

 Einar Sverdrup studied to be a mining engineer in the United States and at the Norwegian Institute of Technology in Trondhjem.
 In 1923 in Trondhjem he married Dagny Lorck.
 The couple had three children, and settled in Bærum.
 Sverdrup eventually became the CEO of the Store Norske Spitsbergen Kulkompani, a Norwegian coal mining company based in Svalbard.